Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Next step details with CTA.
+Next step details with CTA.
 The customer is then told what they need to do next: install the script on their site.
-After reminding them of their username, you then have a nice big CTA button.
-“Install Hotjar & Get Started”.
+After reminding them of their username, the sender gives the customer a nice, clear CTA button asking them to “Install Hotjar & Get Started”.

-• Support link.
-Finally, there’s a link to a step-by-step guide, along with an invitation to respond to the welcome email if the reader still has any questions.
+Support link.
+Finally, there’s a link to a step-by-step guide, along with an invitation explaining how to respond to the welcome email if the reader still has any questions.

 This welcome email has one specific objective: to help users install the necessary script on their site.